 - DApp Security and Data Integrity Via Decentralized DApp Distribution Channel: Much like Android or iOS, Trinity will manage its own distribution channel.
 Currently, developers submit to the Android and iOS Apps Stores to have their Apps deployed to the respective platforms.
 This process leaves Apps subject to the discretion of the App Stores and compromises the integrity of App data by storing it on centralized servers.
 The Elastos protocol is different: there is a dedicated DApp Sidechain that records the metadata for each DApp along with developer’s DID and signature while the actual DApp is stored on a decentralized storage.
 A DApp can only be installed on the Elastos Browser if it has been registered via the DApp Sidechain.
 Runtime verifies the integrity and the signature of the DApp and its developer before installing it on Elastos Browser, thus creating a decentralized process of DApp Distribution.

 - Registry Facilitation via Toolchain: As part of the DApp management lifecycle, a Toolchain will be provided to developers to assist them in packaging their Trinity DApp using their DID and registering on the DApp Sidechain.
-The Toolchain represents the only DApp Trinity will let users install on their phones.
-This ensures that users don’t accidentally download a DApp from a developer they do not trust.
+The Toolchain helps developers in pushing out their DApps to their users in a decentralized manner.
+And whenever users download these DApps on Elastos Browser, they can verify whether the DApp they’re about to download is from a developer they trust.